WiDuMu/config/README.md

 ```bash
 git --git-dir=$HOME/.cfg/ --work-tree=$HOME checkout
 ```
 This should install all the dotfiles nessecary to use the configuration.
-After initial install, restart any `bash` shells and you should be able to use the alias `cfg` for git.
+After initial install, restart any `bash` shells and you should be able to use the alias `cfg` for git when working with config.
 This includes `cfg add`, `cfg commit`, etc, etc.

 ### Home-manager intialization
 Install nix however do, with flakes enabled.
 Then run: